Andrii Kholodov

-Andrii Ivanovych Kholodov (Андрій Іванович Холодов; born 20 August 1972) is a Ukrainian businessman and politician currently serving as a People's Deputy of Ukraine in the 9th Ukrainian Verkhovna Rada.
+Andrii Ivanovych Kholodov (Андрій Іванович Холодов; born 20 August 1972) is a Ukrainian businessman and politician and former People's Deputy of Ukraine (in the 9th Ukrainian Verkhovna Rada).

 Biography

 Andrii Kholodov was born in 1972.
 Graduated from Kyiv National Transport University (faculty of Automobiles and Automobile Industry).

 From 1998 began to do his own business on rental and sales of commercial and residential property, development, business consulting and other types of economic activities.
 Was held the position of deputy director – director on foreign economic activity in the limited liability company ‘Tekam Plus’.

 From 2005 was a co-owner of the factory ‘Efkon-vikna’ that produces an aluminum profile and other metal building structures.
 In addition, he owns LLC ‘Favorit-M’, registered in Kyiv.

 Political activity

-Candidate for people’s deputies from the political party ‘Servant of the People’in 2019 parliamentary elections, № 22 on the list.
+Candidate for people’s deputies from the political party Servant of the People in the 2019 Ukrainian parliamentary elections, № 22 on the list.

-From August 29, 2019 – People’s Deputy of Ukraine of the IX convocation.
+On August 29, 2019, he was installed as People’s Deputy of Ukraine of the IX convocation.

 Deputy Chairperson of the Verkhovna Rada Committee of Ukraine on Finance, Taxation and Customs Policy.

 Member of a group for inter-parliamentary relations with the Republic of Korea.

 Member of a group for inter-parliamentary relations with the Republic of Kazakhstan.

 Member of a group for inter-parliamentary relations with the United Kingdom of Great Britain and Northern Ireland.

 Member of a group for inter-parliamentary relations with the United States of America.

+In January 2023, Kholodov left Ukraine and he stopped to attend parliamentary sessions.
+Kholodov claimed he left the country to take care of his sick wife and child.
+On 31 July, he sent his letter of resignation from parliament and was excluded from Servant of the People.
+On 8 August 2023 parliament terminated the parliamentary powers of Kholodov.